inverse/personal-site/_posts/2020-11-26-hass-io-on-a-raspberry-pi-ssd-boot.md

 Once booted it should be accessible from the network through `http://homeassistant.local:8123`.

-After home assistant has been installed you will be greeted by a screen prompting you to setup.
+After Home Assistant has been installed you will be greeted by a screen prompting you to setup.

 If you are coming from an existing install you will be able to provide the snapshot downloaded in an earlier step.
 Finally now wait for the device to reload your existing configuration.
 This can take a while to do, for me I noticed it took around 20 minutes to restore the device to it's previous state.